Harald Kreutzberg

-Harald Kreutzberg (December 11, 1902 – April 25, 1968) was a German dancer and choreographer associated with the Ausdruckstanz movement, a form in which the individual, artistic expression of feelings or emotions is essential.
+Harald Kreutzberg (December 11, 1902 – April 25, 1968) was a Austrian dancer and choreographer associated with the Ausdruckstanz movement, a form in which the individual, artistic expression of feelings or emotions is essential.
 Though largely forgotten by the 21st century, he was the most famous German male dancer of the 20th century.

 Education and early career

 Kreutzberg was born in Reichenberg, Austria-Hungary (now Liberec in the northernmost part of Bohemia, Czech Republic).
 He and his family subsequently lived in Breslau, Leipzig and Dresden, Germany.
 His father and grandfather worked as circus performers and wild animal act entertainers.
 His mother encouraged his penchant for play-acting and theatricality.
 At age 6, he entertained at Dresden's operetta house.

 He attended the Academy of Applied Art in Dresden; he was reportedly an excellent draftsman.
 From an early age, Kreutzberg was also interested in costuming and style.
 During the years of hyperinflation in the Weimer Republic, he assisted with family finances by designing women's clothing for a local department store.
 In 1920, he performed a "hashish dance" at a student carnival.
 The piece was so well received, he decided to enroll in dance classes.

 Kreutzberg trained at the Dresden Ballet School and studied with the founders of Ausdruckstanz, Mary Wigman and Rudolf von Laban.
 The Ausdruckstanz phenomenon of the early to mid-20th century flourished in German-speaking Europe.
 It grew out of the Lebensreform (life reform) movement which promoted physical culture, among other healthy practices, as a means of rejecting the industrialization, materialism and urbanization of modern life.

 In 1923, he accepted the invitation of Max Terpis, a former Wigman student, to dance in Hannover where Terpis directed the Municipal Opera Ballet.
 Dancing with a large ensemble made Kreutzberg somewhat uncomfortable.
 Sensing this and recognizing his gift for acting, the opera director cast him in small, yet unforgettable, character roles.
 When Terpis accepted the position of ballet director for the Berlin State Opera, he took Kreutzberg with him.

 In 1926, Kreutzberg appeared as Fear in the ballet Die Nächtlichen.
 The role was meant to depict a sinister, dissonant evocation of demonic forces.
 Terpis' next production was Don Morte, a version of Edgar Allen Poe's story The Masque of the Red Death.
 For this piece, Kreutzberg danced the role of an eccentric jester, wearing a gold costume and mask with bald head.
 The opera costume shop had trouble making a bald wig, so Kreutzberg shaved off all of his blond hair.
 His appearance made such a strong impression on audiences, he maintained the signature look for the rest of his life.
 Don Morte also initiated the lifelong collaboration between Kreutzberg and Friedrich Wilckens, Kreutzberg's composer, piano accompanist and life partner.

 In 1927, theater director Max Reinhardt cast Kreutzberg in Salzburg productions of Turnadot and Jedermann and, later, as Puck for a New York production of A Midsummer Night's Dream (1929).